Role of tensor forces in nuclei: Discussion of the structure of nuclei with mass number based on realistic NN interaction

-The reaction of splitting the $^{12}$C nucleus into three $\alpha$ particles occurs according to the scheme described above.
-After the {\it S} cluster is removed to infinity, it becomes an ordinary $\alpha$ particle.
-It should be noted that the properties of an {\it S} cluster, surrounded by other nucleons, may not coincide with the properties of a free $\alpha$ particle.
-After this, one of the {\it D} clusters becomes an {\it S} cluster and is also removed.
-The sequential reaction mechanism is consistent with numerous experimental data \cite{15}.
+The disintegration of the $^{12}$C nucleus into three $\alpha$-particles follows the scheme described above.
+After the {\it S}-cluster moves to infinity, it becomes a regular $\alpha$-particle.
+Subsequently, one of the {\it D}-clusters transforms into an {\it S}-cluster and is also emitted.
+It should be noted that during the flight to the detectors, each of these $\alpha$-particles may transform into a {\it D}-cluster several times \cite{3}.
+This sequential reaction mechanism is consistent with numerous experimental data \cite{14}.

+The mechanism of the $^{12}$C photodisintegration into three $\alpha$-particles differs significantly from the mechanism of {\it S}- or {\it D}-cluster emission from the $^8$Be nucleus.
+For instance, the energy of the first $\alpha$-particle can exceed that of the other $\alpha$-particles by an amount depending on the reaction threshold shift \(\Delta E_\gamma = 0.38\)~MeV.

-From the obtained data, we can also estimate the threshold for the disintegration of the $^{16}$O nucleus into 4$\alpha$ particles as follows: $E_{\gamma}$=4M($\alpha$)-M($^{16}$O)=14.44~MeV.
-To this value we must add 3$\Delta$M({\it D}).
-Then we get $E_{tres}$=14.44+3$\cdot$0.19=15.01~MeV.
-At this excitation energy of the $^{16}$O nucleus, there is indeed a level with $J^\pi$=$0^+$ \cite{16}.
-This is also consistent with the experimental data on the total cross section for the photodisintegration of the $^{16}$O nucleus into 4$\alpha$ particles \cite{17}.
-In this work, it was also concluded that the $^{16}$O nucleus does not split into two $^8$Be nuclei.
-This is due to the fact that, according to the Pauli Exclusion Principle, there cannot be two {\it S} clusters in a nucleus.
+Based on the obtained data, we also estimated the threshold for the \(^{16}\text{O}\) photodisintegration into \(4\alpha\)-particles as follows: $E_{\gamma}$=4M($\alpha$)-M($^{16}$O)=14.44~MeV.
+To this value, we must add 3$\Delta$M({\it D}).
+As a result, we obtained $E_{tres}$=14.44+3$\cdot$0.19=15.01~MeV.
+In the $^{16}$O nucleus, a state indeed exists at the energy of $E_{\gamma}$=15.097~MeV with \(J^{\pi} = 0^{+}\) \cite{15}.
+The discrepancy between the reaction threshold estimate calculated from the two \(D\)-clusters of the \(^{12}\text{C}\) nucleus and the experimental data can be explained by the fact that the third cluster of the \(^{16}\text{O}\) nucleus is less tightly bound, and therefore more massive, which shifts the reaction threshold to an even higher photon energy.
+This estimate is consistent with experimental data on the total cross-section for the $^{16}$O photodisintegration into 4$\alpha$-particles \cite{16}.
+In Ref.~\cite{16}, it was also concluded that the $^{16}$O nucleus does not disintegrate into two $^8$Be nuclei.
+This can be explained by the fact that, according to the Pauli exclusion principle, two {\it S}-clusters cannot coexist within the nucleus.

 Thus, tensor forces can shift the reaction threshold during cluster emission.
-In addition to the examples of reactions involving the emission of $\alpha$ particles discussed above, similar effects can also be observed during the emission of other composite particles.
+In addition to the examples of reactions with $\alpha$-particle emission discussed above, similar effects may also be observed in the emission of other composite particles.